As a writer of educational articles with a Master of Science degree, I explore scientific research on fascinating subjects such as this.

 Methane (CH4): 0.000179%

 Gravity on Mars is generally only 38% that on Earth.
 Therefore, if you weight 170 lbs on Earth, you’d be 65 lbs on Mars.

-Gravity is a result of attraction between masses.
-The larger the mass of an object, the greater will be its gravity.
+Gravity is a result of the attraction between masses.
+The larger the mass of an object, the stronger will be its gravity.

-The gravity of the Sun keeps all the planets circling around it in our solar system, rather than flying away into the outer limits of the galaxy, just as the planets hold their moons from flying away.
+Our Sun's gravity keeps all the planets circling it in our solar system without flying away into the outer limits of the galaxy.
+The gravitational pull of the planets also holds their moons in orbit.

 Since Mars is smaller than Earth, as shown in the image below, its gravity is weaker.
 You might have seen videos of Neil Armstrong and Buzz Aldrin walk on the Moon on July 20, 1969.
 Their footing was strange as every step they took sent them hovering for a moment due to the weaker gravity.

-The discussion of gravity becomes very complex mathematically and is beyond the scope of this article.
-The reason why it’s not simple is that the gravitational pull is weaker the higher you go, away from the center of mass.
-This becomes more complex on Mars because its southern hemisphere has less mass than its northern hemisphere.4
+Gravitational pull is weaker the higher you go, away from the center of mass.
+That becomes more mathematically complex on Mars because its southern hemisphere has less mass than its northern hemisphere.6

 It’s essential to consider these gravity anomalies when planning to bring equipment and supplies to Mars for future colonization.